 Topical NSAIDs for Pain

-A capsaicin prescription patch known as Qutenza is now FDA-approved for postherpetic neuralgia, as well.
-Qutenza, applied by the health care provider, can provide up to 3 months of pain relief following a single one-hour application.
+A capsaicin prescription patch known as Qutenza is now FDA-approved for postherpetic neuralgia.
+Qutenza, applied by a health care provider, can provide up to 3 months of pain relief following a single one-hour application.
 Qutenza is not a narcotic medication and is unlikely to cause drowsiness or have drug interactions.
-If needed, treatments can be reapplied for your patients every three months.
+If needed, treatments can be reapplied for your patient every three months.

 Antidepressants: An Adjunct For Refractory Cases

 Pain is hard on your patient's body -- and their mind, too.
 Changes in their normal daily activities can lead to frustration and even depression.
 In fact, 20% of people with chronic pain are also depressed.
 Plus, the inability to move without pain can make orthopedic treatments -- including physical therapy -- difficult to tolerate and slow down recovery.
 Antidepressants can lessen symptoms of pain, depression, and provide a more restful sleep.

 Common antidepressants used for orthopedic pain relief include: